Get the most updated information about our vaccination policy and what to expect when you attend a performance at the Center for the Arts.

 Sponsored by the Friends of the Center for the Arts

-Join us at the Center for the Arts, 45 minutes prior to most Great Performances at Mason events, and enjoy our lively and popular Pre-Performance Discussions (PPD).
+Join us at the Center for the Arts one hour prior to many Great Performances at Mason events and enjoy our lively and popular Pre-Performance Discussions (PPD).
 These forums are led by local experts and, often, by the artists themselves.
 Here, patrons are encouraged to ask questions and are able to gain a bit of insight and knowledge about our world-renowned guest artists.
-Held on the spacious and comfortable Grand Tier III Lobby, these captivating exchanges provide a unique opportunity to go behind the scenes!
+Held on the Dr. Linda Apple Monson Grand Tier, these captivating exchanges provide a unique opportunity to go behind the scenes!

 When available, information about the speaker(s) is posted on the event listing for each performance.